MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 There are two ways to provide object names:

-- Provide object names directly in AI Builder.
+- Type object names directly in AI Builder.
 - Select names from your Common Data Service entity.

 As you build your model, you can switch between these two modes.
 In the top action bar, click on the name of the other input mode.